papsti/macpan-workshop/syllabus.md

 * Find simulation models in the `macpan2` [library](#library-models) of starter models.
 * Create simulation models from scratch.
 * Run, summarize, and visualize simulations.
-* Identify sets of model quantities to be parameterized.
+* Identify sets of model quantities to be calibrated.
 * Describe the relationships between the values of parameter inputs and simulated outputs.
 * Prepare certain [types of data](#types-of-data) so that they can be compared with `macpan2` simulation output, both visually and numerically.
 * Make [modifications to models](#model-modification-tools) in the library.